Admiralty University of Nigeria

 Admiralty University of Nigeria (ADUN) located in Ibusa, Delta State, Nigeria, was originally established as a private university through the joint efforts of Nigerian Navy Holdings Limited and Hellenic Education of Nigeria in December 2017.
-The institution became a Federal University through an Act assented to by past President of the Federal Republic of Nigeria, Gen. Muhammad Buhari (rtd.), GCFR, on the 8th of February, 2023.
+The institution became a Federal University through an Act assented to by past President of the Federal Republic of Nigeria, Gen. Muhammadu Buhari (rtd.), GCFR, on 8 February 2023.

 Accredited Programmes in ADUN

 NUC Accredited courses as of 2022: